nicklafferty/craftycody/content/life/planting-a-drought-tolerant-garden.md

 title = "Planting a drought tolerant garden"

 +++
 We're in for a hot summer here in Texas.
-We've already had multiple 100-degree days and it's only June.
+We've already had multiple 100-degree days and it's only July.
 The last thing I want to do is standing outside watering plants.

 My favorite plants are anything hands-off.
 People think I have a green thumb, but what I actually have are plants that handle neglect well.